PerfectlySoft/Perfect/README.md

 ### Examples

 - [Perfect Template](https://github.com/PerfectlySoft/PerfectTemplate) - A simple starter project which compiles with the Swift Package Manager into a standalone executable HTTP server.
 This repository is ideal for starting a Perfect-based project
-- [Perfect Examples](https://github.com/PerfectlySoft/PerfectExamples) - All the Perfect example projects and documentation
+- [Perfect Examples](https://github.com/PerfectExamples) - All the Perfect example projects

 ### DataSources